 The session was in two parts – to help her get up to speed with the basics of driving again, and then to learn more advanced techniques, which will make her safer behind the wheel – things she could take on board and further develop after the sessions were complete.

-Having not driven for 10 years meant she was initially like a learner, but then very quickly advanced to that of a qualified driver.
-Having not driven for so long meant that she had not been subject to deeply engrained bad habits.
+Having not driven for 10 years meant she was initially like a learner but then very quickly advanced to that of a qualified driver.
+Having not driven for so long meant that she had not been subject to deeply ingrained bad habits.
 A blank canvas if you will.
-John worked maximised this and introduced her to things like IPSGA (Information, Position, Speed, Gears, Acceleration) – a safe and systematic was of dealing with hazards.
-At the end of the session she has not only regained her “driving head” but she learnt some great skills to use for the rest of her driving career.
+John worked maximised this and introduced her to things like IPSGA (Information, Position, Speed, Gears, Acceleration) – a safe and systematic way of dealing with hazards.
+At the end of the session, she had not only regained her “driving head”, but she learned some great skills to use for the rest of her driving career.

 “I started out wanting someone to re-introduce me to driving, after so long.
-Not only did John do this, he give he some fabulous tips and techniques that I have taken away and will use when driving.
-A great help and much more than expected too”
+Not only did John do this, but he also gave me some fabulous tips and techniques that I have taken away and will use when driving.
+Great help and much more than expected too.”

 Mr A, Yorkshire – Highly Experienced Driver, With Bad Habits:

-“I have drove close to 1 million miles in my 50 years of motoring.
-Whilst confident and not generally phased by much, I had started to realise there were some bad habits, which needed addressing”
+“I have driven close to 1 million miles in my 50 years of motoring.
+Whilst confident and not generally phased by much, I had started to realise there were some bad habits which needed addressing.”

-The session was delivered by our tutor, Phil who has many years experience in driver training.
-The course started with an initial chat about Mr A’s driving history, and what he wanted to achieve from todays session.
+The session was delivered by our tutor, Phil, who has many years of experience in driver training.
+The course started with an initial chat about Mr A’s driving history and what he wanted to achieve from today’s session.
 Phil started with an initial assessment drive, which lasted 30 minutes, so he could see the current level of driving being displayed.
 The results were recorded on one of our bespoke marking reports.
-The results were typical of an experienced driver; speed a little excessive, observation could be better, and an overly relaxed use of car controls, i.e hand resting on gearstick, whilst the other hand positioned at 12 o’clock.
+The results were typical of an experienced driver; speed a little excessive, observation could be better, and overly relaxed use of car controls, i.e. hand resting on the gearstick, whilst the other hand positioned at 12 o’clock.

 The coaching took place on a wide range of roads (motorway, town, rural), where he was introduced to commentary driving (speaking about what he can see), which really helped with planning.
-Over the session his driving style become more proactive, thanks to the commentary driving, and much less reactive.
+Over the session, his driving style became more proactive, thanks to the commentary driving, and much less reactive.
 Better use of gears helped him with his speed, especially in urban environments, where 3rd gear in 30 limits was introduced.
 Perhaps the hardest part for him was remembering to keep two hands on the steering wheel.
-This was a badly engrained habit and would take some time to shift.
+This was a badly ingrained habit and would take some time to shift.

-“The day has really been an eye opener.
-I became aware more of my bad habits, but most importantly I learnt how to undo them.
-The advanced skills I was introduced to has made me more skilful, and I feel driving is less stressful than it was before.
+“The day has really been an eye-opener.
+I became aware more of my bad habits, but most importantly, I learned how to undo them.
+The advanced skills I was introduced to have made me more skilful, and I feel driving is less stressful than it was before.
 I feel a certain pride has been put back into my driving.”